joshuabaroni/NaiveBayesPractice/README.md

 - This dataset trains the model to recognize acceptable compensations for labor.
 - Accuracy with this dataset: ~80% correct

-### Weather Prediction
+### Iris
-- This dataset trains the model to make a decision on whether the weather ;) is good enough to go outside in.
+- The Iris flower data set is a multivariate data set introduced by the British statistician and biologist Ronald Fisher in his 1936 paper The use of multiple measurements in taxonomic problems.
+- It is sometimes called Anderson's Iris data set because Edgar Anderson collected the data to quantify the morphologic variation of Iris flowers of three related species.
+- The data set consists of samples from each of three species of Iris (Iris Setosa, Iris virginica, and Iris versicolor).
+Four features were measured from each sample: the length and the width of the sepals and petals, in centimeters.
-- Accuracy with this dataset: ~64% correct
+- Accuracy with this dataset: 95% correct

 ### Voting Data
 - The current model can be trained to recognize a voter's political party preference, based on their answers to a 16-question poll.